Guppies and goldfish are both incredibly popular aquarium fish. However, they’re also very different species with very different needs.

 So, can guppies and goldfish live together?

-In this article, we look at how guppies and goldfish are similar, how they are different, and we find out whether goldfish and guppies can live together in the same tank.
+In this article, we look at how guppies and goldfish are similar, and how they are different, and we find out whether goldfish and guppies can live together in the same tank.

 How are guppies and goldfish similar?